xsahil03x/The-Audical-App/GitflowAndVersioning.md

 # Git Workflow
-A popular and well-known branching model and strategy with a little tweak is used in BlissLauncher.
+A popular and well-known branching model and strategy with a little tweak is used in Audical.
 [Click here to read more about the original git branching model](https://nvie.com/posts/a-successful-git-branching-model/)

 ## Main Branches
-At the very core, BlissLauncher have two main branches with infinite lifetime:
+At the very core, Audical have two main branches with infinite lifetime:
 - `master`
 - `dev`